carmenbianca/report-liferay/report.md

 The first design proposal is not at all congruent with the above design, and is not included.
-I would have liked to verify the above design with Peter Yoo, but due to a combination of Peter Yoo having a busy schedule and a want for time, I was unable to do that.
+I would have liked to verify the above design with Peter Yoo, but due to a combination of him having a busy schedule and a want for time, I was unable to do that.

 ## Outbound